BioMaps-MRI/AZTEK/README.md

 Compile on Start_trajectory_comp.c or execute AZTEK.exe
 Enter (1) the number of spokes (2) AZTEK_Twist (3) AZTEK_Shuffle (4) AZTEK_Speed when prompted to do so.
 Separate every number by a space.

+# Dataset
+An output example text file in AZTEK_trajectory_Spokes40000_Twist1_Shuffle1_Speed4.txt is provided for 40,000 spokes and parameters AZTEK_Twist=1, AZTEK_Shuffle=1, AZTEK_Speed=4 as implemented in the reference below.

 # References and mentions
 AZTEK: Adaptive Zero TE K-space trajectories
 Tanguy Boucneau, Brice Fernandez, Florent Besson, Anne Menini, Florian Wiesinger, Emmanuel Durand, Caroline Caramella, Luc Darrasse, and Xavier Maître